jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

   green

-* I add an :ref:`assertion<what is an assertion?>` for when the doors are :red:`NOT clear` , the elevator is :red:`NOT above` the weight limit, the button for the floor number is :red:`NOT pushed`, and the emergency button was :red:`NOT pushed`
+* I add an :ref:`assertion<what is an assertion?>` for when the doors are :red:`NOT clear` , the elevator is :red:`NOT above` the weight limit, the button for the floor is :red:`NOT pushed`, and the emergency button was :red:`NOT pushed`

   ==================  ==================  ==================  ====================  ==========
   doors             weight limit        floor number        emergency button         output